-Brushstrokes is a partnership community project set up in 1999 by the Sisters of Our Lady of Charity of the Good Shepherd and Father Hudson’s Society.
+Brushstrokes is a partnership community project set up in 1999 by Sister Margaret and the Father Hudson’s Society.

 Bush Avenue was the first home of the Brushstrokes Project and volunteers went out to find those most hidden and neglected.
 Soon Brushstrokes was hosting Family Activities, ESOL and IT classes at the house.
 The attic stored Christmas gifts and book shelves in a tiny front room became a food store and the Parish Centre for clothing.